Trouv/bevy_ecs_ldtk/book/src/how-to-guides/migration-guides/migrate-from-0.8-to-0.9.md

 ```

 ## Asset Type Rework
-Most breaking changes in this release are to the asset types, previously `LdtkAsset` and `LdtkLevel`.
+Most breaking changes in this release are related to the asset types, previously `LdtkAsset` and `LdtkLevel`.
-These types have been heavily reworked to improve code quality, correctness, and provide better APIs.
+These types have been heavily reworked to improve code quality, correctness, performance, and provide better APIs.

 ### `LdtkAsset` is now `LdtkProject`, and other changes
 `LdtkAsset` has now been renamed to `LdtkProject`.